rbontekoe/BAWJ/docs/src/chapter14.md

 ---

-## Activity 2a: Start the two containers and create main.jl
+## Activity 2a: Start the Two Containers and Create main.jl

 Prerequisites:
 - Docker is installed on your computer.